matthijsgroen/fp-experiments/posts/2-first-parser.md

 console.log(aParser("bcd")); // [ Symbol(Failed), "Error parsing 'a':", "Unexpected 'b'" ]
 console.log(bParser("bcd")); // [ 'b', [ 'c', 'd' ] ]
 ```

+> On desktop browsers you can follow along by opening the console and pasting
+> the code in there.
+A `const` can only be declared once though, so you might
+> need to refresh sometime to replace a const.

 So now I could create a parser for any one character I would like.
 The next
 step, creating a parser to combinate others.